ABOUT PRESTIGE HEALTHCARE RESOURCES

 JOHN S. SMITH, RN, BSN

-Prestige founder and Director of Operations, John S. Smith, Jr., received his calling to become a nurse in 2001 after undergoing emergency surgery for life-threatening injuries.
+CEO/President, John S. Smith, Jr., received his calling to become a nurse in 2001 after undergoing emergency surgery for life-threatening injuries.
 His medical and nursing staff showed him they cared about him, and provided truly compassionate care until he made a full recovery.
 “After recovery, I was determined to give back and made a vow to become a nurse and provide the same high quality healthcare I received when I was a patient,” Smith says.
 He became a registered nurse and began working at hospitals and other medical facilities.

 John has extensive experience caring for cardiac, psychiatric, hospice, stroke and surgical patients.
 After working in many different areas of nursing, he realized his true passion was in community nursing, where he could have the greatest impact on his surroundings.